Wizard-s-Chess/Wizards-Chess/README.md

  - 10 3d printed T shaped piece to lay the plexiglas on it
  - 4 wooden wall of dimensions 62 x cm x 12 cm x 1,5cm
  - 4 3d printed corner inside pieces to lay the plexiglas on it
  - 8 3d printed corners outside pieces to maintain the wooden walls
- - middle size screws
+ - middle size screws (30 mm M3 screws)
- - small sized crews
+ - small sized crews (12 mm M3 screw)

 First print the 10 T shaped, the 4 inside corners and the 8 outside corners.
 Then, the wooden and plexiglas pieces should be cut at the right size.

 1. To fix the walls here is the following steps: